cmu-mfi/vibro_tactile_toolbox/README.md

 3. Start the yaskawa drivers in a seperate "yk-creator" tmux session.
 This should ususally be running on mfi-twin
 - tmux new -t yk-creator
+# Don't put moveit in tmux if you want to use RVIZ
+- tmux new-window -n moveit
 - roslaunch testbed_utils lego_moveit_yk.launch namespace:=yk_creator
-- tmux new-window
+- tmux new-window -n pose_stamped_publisher
 - rosrun vibro_tactile_toolbox pose_stamped_publisher.py -n yk_creator -f 100

-4. Start the VTT core drivers in a "VTT-core" tmux session on mfi-twin
+4. Start the VTT core drivers (terminator, outcomer) in a "VTT-core" tmux session on mfi-twin
 # This will change to a roslaunch file but bash is quick
 - roscd vibro_tactile_toolbox
 - bash launch_VTT_core